British Rail Class 90: Description

-In 1991, with the sectorisation of British Rail removing shared mixed traffic locomotives and limiting them to specific sectors, 25 locomotives were dedicated for freight traffic; they were reclassified Class 90/1 and renumbered 90126–150 by the addition of 100 to the original number, with a 26th (90125) converted in 1993.
-The modifications included lowering the maximum speed to 75 mph, isolating the electric train supply by removing the ETH jumper cables and, later, by removing the drop-head buckeye and associated rubbing plate.
-Many of these locomotives were repainted in the new Railfreight Distribution two-tone grey livery, which was replaced by a revised version in 1994.
+In 1991, with the sectorisation of British Rail removing shared mixed-traffic locomotives and limiting them to specific sectors, 25 locomotives were dedicated for freight traffic; they were reclassified Class 90/1 and renumbered 90126–150, with a 26th (90125) converted in 1993.
+The modifications included lowering the maximum speed to 75 mph, isolating the ETS by removing the ETH jumper cables and, later, by removing the drop-head buckeye and associated rubbing plate.
+Many of these locomotives were repainted into the new Railfreight Distribution two-tone grey livery, which was replaced by a revised version in 1994.
 Three locomotives (90128, 90129 and 90130) received special continental liveries: (NMBS/SNCB blue, Deutsche Bahn red and SNCF grey respectively) to celebrate the Freightconnection event in 1992.

-In October 1991, the BR Parcels sector rebranded itself as Rail Express Systems introducing a new livery and dedicated to Royal Mail parcels services as well as postal trains.
+In October 1991, the BR Parcels sector rebranded itself as Rail Express Systems, introducing a new livery; locomotives were dedicated to Royal Mail parcels services and postal trains.
 They were primarily used on London-Glasgow, London-Newcastle and Birmingham-Glasgow services.
 Five locomotives, 90016-020, were repainted into the new livery between October 1991 and March 1992.

 Of the remaining locomotives, the first 15 (90001-015) were operated by InterCity West Coast on express passenger services and 90021-025 were operated by Railfreight Distribution; the latter group remained as standard Class 90/0 locomotives to enable them to operate charter trains or be used on standard passenger trains.

-Due to the Class 91s' initial unreliability, Railfreight Distribution leased some of their 90/0s to InterCity for use on the East Coast Main Line with Mark 4 coaches.
-These services were usually limited to London Kings Cross to Leeds/York services, due to their lower 110 mph top speed.
+Due to the Class 91s' initial unreliability, Railfreight Distribution leased some of their 90/0s to InterCity for use on the ECML with Mark 4 coaches.
+These services were usually limited to to / services, due to their lower 110 mph top speed.

-Many Class 90 locomotives have received names.
-The passenger locomotives were named after cities, newspapers or famous institutions; many of the freight locomotives have been given names with a commercial link.
+Many Class 90 locomotives have received names: passenger locomotives were named after cities, newspapers or famous institutions; many of the freight locomotives were given names with a commercial link.
 The Class 90 was the first new locomotive to carry InterCity Swallow livery.

 Current operators

-Upon the privatisation of British Rail in 1996, the Class 90 fleet was divided between several operators:
+Upon the privatisation of British Rail in 1996, the Class 90 fleet was divided between several train operating companies: